spiderspace/mutable/README.md

 hence this overly detailed document that will interest few people)

 Is there a sweet spot for these usecases?
-Can we enable the immutable option globally while treating unclonable objects and large collections as reactive mutable store values?
+Can we enable the immutable option globally while treating unclonable objects and large collections as reactive mutable values with minimal overhead and good performance?

 ## solution?